Current Population Survey: Data available

 The survey also reports the labor force participation rate, which is the labor force as a percentage of the population, and the ratio of the employed to the total population of the United States.

 Although the primary purpose of the CPS is to record employment information, the survey fulfills a secondary role in providing demographic information about the United States population.
 CPS microdata for the period since 1962 are freely available through the Integrated Public Use Microdata Series.

-CPS Annual Social and Economic Supplement (ASEC)- the March Supplement
+CPS Annual Social and Economic Supplement (ASEC)

 Since 1948, the CPS has included supplemental questions (at first, in April; later, in March) on income received in the previous calendar year, which are used to estimate the data on income and work experience.
-These data are the source of the annual Census Bureau report on income, poverty, and health insurance coverage.
+These data, part of the Annual Social and Economic Supplement (ASEC) or the "March Supplement", are the source of the annual Census Bureau report on income, poverty, and health insurance coverage.

 Other regular or occasional survey supplement topics, in various months and years, have included after-tax money income, benefits that are not cash, displaced workers, job tenure, occupational mobility, temporary and contingent work, adult education, volunteering, tobacco use, food availability, fertility, and information about veterans.